-4.7.5.
+4.11.5.
 Terminology

-- 4.7.5.1.
-The meaning of the following terms used in FCL.025 should be as follows: - a) 'Entire set of examinations': an examination in all subjects required by the licence level. - b) 'Examination': the demonstration of knowledge in one or more examination papers.

-- c) 'Examination paper': a set of questions to be answered by a candidate for examination. - d) 'Attempt': a try to pass a specific paper. - e) 'Sitting': a period of time established by the competent authority within which a candidate can take an examination.
+- 4.11.5.1.
+The meaning of the following terms used in FCL.025 should be as follows: - a) 'Entire set of examinations': an examination in all subjects required by the licence level. - b) 'Examination': the demonstration of knowledge in one or more examination papers. - c) 'Examination paper': a set of questions to be answered by a candidate for examination. - d) 'Attempt': a try to pass a specific paper. - e) 'Sitting': a period of time established by the competent authority within which a candidate can take an examination.
 This period should not exceed 10 consecutive days.
-Only one attempt at each examination paper is allowed in one sitting.
+Only one attempt at each examination paper is allowed in one sitting. - 4.12.

-4.8.
 Special Regulations for Award Classification of BSc (Hons) Aviation Management with Commercial Pilot Licence, BSc (Hons) Aviation Management with Commercial Pilot Licence (frozen ATPL) and BSc (Hons) Aviation Management with Commercial Pilot Training

-Note: The following Special Regulations should be read in conjunction with the Undergraduate Regulations in Section 8.
+Note: The following Special Regulations should be read in conjunction with Section 8 - Undergraduate Regulations.
 The section below applies to all variants of the above courses and takes precedence over the sections above.

-- 4.8.1.
+- 4.12.1.
 The final degree mark is calculated by applying either of the two methods below, whichever produces a higher score: - a) the weighted marks using best 240 credits at Level 5 and Level 6 (120 credits at Level 5 and 120 credits at Level 6), with Level 5 weighted as 0.5 and Level 6 weighted as 0.5 (Method of Calculation: Mark (%) x credit value of module x module level weighting) Note: as 60 credits at Level 5 are from modules with marks and 120 credits at Level 6 are from modules with marks the divisor is 180;

-- b) the marks using best 120 credits at Level 6 alone (Method of Calculation: Mark (%) x credit value of module) Note: if all 120 credits at Level 6 are from modules with marks the divisor is 120. - 4.8.2.
-A higher classification shall be awarded if the Honours score is not more than 2% below the lower boundary of the classification to be awarded and has either: - a) at least 60 Level 6 credits from modules with marks in or above that classification;

-b) at least 120 credits from Levels 5 and 6 in or above the higher classification.
+- b) the marks using best 120 credits at Level 6 alone (Method of Calculation: Mark (%) x credit value of module) Note: if all 120 credits at Level 6 are from modules with marks the divisor is 120. - 4.12.2.
+A higher classification shall be awarded if the Honours score is not more than 2% below the lower boundary of the classification to be awarded and has either: - a) at least 60 Level 6 credits from modules with marks in or above that classification; OR - b) at least 120 credits from Levels 5 and 6 in or above the higher classification. - 4.13.
+Special Regulations for the Postgraduate Diploma in Law Legal Practice Course (LPC) and the LLM Legal Practice